erizov/Professor/semester_4/lecture_15_testing_patterns/mocking/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Mocking?
-8. How would you test your Mocking implementation?
+8. How would you test your Mocking deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this strategy!

 ## Algorithm Visualization